Skip to content

 Toby Graham

 The government loves acronyms and abbreviations.
 Not surprisingly, the Occupational Health and Safety Administration (OSHA) is no exception.
-You are probably familiar with the acronyms SDS (Safety Data Sheet), PPE (Personal Protective Equipment), and PEL (Permissible Exposure Limit).
-But do you know what DART Rate means?
+You are probably familiar with the acronyms SDS (Safety Data Sheet), PPE (Personal Protective Equipment), and PEL (Permissible Exposure Limit), which are essential for ensuring safety and health in the workplace.
+But do you know the definition of DART Rate?
 If you think it’s a pub game played while drinking your favorite brew, you should probably keep reading!

 DART stands for “days away, restricted or transferred.”
-DART is a safety metric mandated by OSHA.
+DART is a safety metric mandated by OSHA that reflects the number of incidents resulting in days away from work.
 It helps employers determine how many workplace injuries and illnesses caused employees to miss work days, perform restricted work activities or transfer to another job within one calendar year.

 The DART rate is the OSHA calculation that determines how safely your business has performed in a calendar year based on workers’ compensation injuries.
-As mentioned above, it is determined by how many workplace injuries and illnesses resulted in employees missing work, having restricted work activities, or resulted in them being transferred to another job.
+As mentioned above, it is determined by how many workplace injuries and illnesses resulted in employees days away (missing work), having restricted work activities, or resulted in them being transferred to another job.
 In other words, it’s the total average of cases where employees were unable to do their jobs because of a workplace incident or injury in a given year.

 Comparing DART vs. TRIR